pbklink/motif-core/etc/motif-core.api.md

 export interface KeyedCorrectnessListItem extends KeyedCorrectnessSettableListItem, CorrectnessRecord {
 }

+// Warning: (ae-forgotten-export) The symbol "KeyedCorrectnessSettableRecordTableRecordSource" needs to be exported by the entry point public-api.d.ts
 // Warning: (ae-missing-release-tag) "KeyedCorrectnessRecordTableRecordSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export abstract class KeyedCorrectnessRecordTableRecordSource<Record extends KeyedCorrectnessListItem, RecordList extends KeyedCorrectnessList<Record>> extends BadnessListTableRecordSource<Record, RecordList> {
+export abstract class KeyedCorrectnessRecordTableRecordSource<Record extends KeyedCorrectnessListItem, RecordList extends KeyedCorrectnessList<Record>> extends KeyedCorrectnessSettableRecordTableRecordSource<Record, RecordList> {
 }

 // Warning: (ae-missing-release-tag) "KeyedCorrectnessSettableList" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)